CurveLane/Trustworthy-EEG/README.md

   - **Poisoning Attack & Backdoor**
     - **EEG-Based Brain–Computer Interfaces are Vulnerable to Backdoor Attacks**
       *Description*: Proposes using narrow period pulse for poisoning attacks to create backdoors in EEG-based BCI models.
 The backdoor key does not need to be synchronized with the EEG trials, making it easy to implement.
+    - **Active Poisoning: Efficient Backdoor Attacks on Transfer Learning-Based Brain-Computer Interfaces**
+      *Description*: Explores backdoor attacks in Transfer Learning for EEG-based BCIs by actively poisoning source-domain data with specific patterns.
+It targets TL models to embed backdoors while maintaining high performance on benign samples, exposing a serious security risk in BCIs.
+  - **Adversarial Defense Benchmark**
+    - **Adversarial Robustness Benchmark for EEG-Based Brain–Computer Interfaces**
+      *Description*: Explores multiple classical and state-of-the-art adversarial defense approaches in EEG-based BCIs.
+Establishes a comprehensive benchmark on adversarial robustness for EEG-based BCIs, focusing on convolutional neural networks and EEG datasets.
+  - **Square Wave Attack**
+    - **SSVEP-Based Brain-Computer Interfaces are Vulnerable to Square Wave Attacks**
+      *Description*: Proposes using square wave signals as adversarial perturbations to attack SSVEP-based BCIs.
+These perturbations are easy to generate and apply, and can mislead the classifier into any target class.
+This exposes a significant security vulnerability in SSVEP-based BCIs.
+  - **Adversarial Artifact Detection**
+    - **Adversarial Artifact Detection in EEG-Based Brain-Computer Interfaces**
+      *Description*: Explores adversarial detection techniques for EEG-based BCIs.
+Verifies the effectiveness of multiple detection approaches against both white-box and black-box attacks, showing that white-box attacks are easier to detect.

 ---